 Figure 35-1—Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 1 soliciting UL PPDU

-Figure 35-2 (Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 2) shows an example of the exchange of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 2 preceded by an optional CTS-to-self transmission and transmission of PPDUs by a scheduled STA to another STA within the allocated time.
+Figure 35-2 (Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 2) shows an example of the exchange of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 2 preceded by an optional CTS-to-self transmission and transmission of a PPDU to the AP and to another STA by a scheduled STA within the allocated time.
 Additionally, Figure 35-2 (Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 2) shows the case where the AP transmits to another non-AP STA after PIFS from the end of the allocated time in MU-RTS Trigger TXS frame for STA 1.

 Figure 35-2—Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 2